-This parfait recipe from Jöro Restaurant is a indulgent frozen dessert which will help you get ahead this Christmas as it needs to be made ahead of time.
+This parfait recipe from Jöro Restaurant is a indulgent frozen dessert which will help you get ahead when cooking for guests as it needs to be made ahead of time.
 It is served on a small piece of Parkin with small pieces of fresh apple.
 The rich and creamy parfait couples beautifully with the warm spice of the ginger in the Parkin and slight tartness of the Granny Smith apples.
 See the Parkin recipe here.

 Parkin is a gingerbread cake often associated with Yorkshire.
 It is made with oatmeal, black treacle, flour, butter and, of course, ginger.
 It is a sweet, sticky cake and the gentle warmth of the ginger makes it perfect for a winter’s day!
 We would really encourage you to give Jöro’s recipe a go but if you are in a rush store bought ginger cake is an appropriate alternative.

 The Sherry sauce bubbling above adds to the richness and flavour of this dessert.

 Cooking time: 45 minutes hands on time, 8 hours freezing time

 - ProWare 14cm Stainless Steel Tri-ply Saucepan